-The Board does not coordinate or consult with BPPE in determining approved U.S./Canadian medical schools, or recognized international medical schools.
+The Board does not coordinate or consult with Bureau for Private Postsecondary Education in determining approved U.S./Canadian medical schools, or recognized international medical schools.
 The BPPE is not included in any part of the Board's process, although may be part of the process as the school obtains LCME approval.

 The Board currently approves medical schools in the U.S. and Canada that are accredited by the LCME.
 As of September 20, 2016, the LCME list of accredited medical schools for both U.S. and Canada totals 162 allopathic medical schools.
 However, the Board's list of approved medical schools for U.S. and Canada is 203 medical schools.
 The difference is that the Board's list includes previous names of medical schools and current names of the same medical school.
 The LCME lists only the current name of the medical schools.
 These schools are reviewed by LCME officials on a seven year rotation; schools may be reviewed more frequently if a need is identified.
 Other schools are added to this list upon accreditation by the LCME.
 The Board currently recognizes 1,882 international medical schools.
-Some of these schools require a re-assessment every seven years as mandated in CCR section 1314.1.
+Some of these schools require a re-assessment every seven years as mandated in 16 CCR section 1314.1.
 However, due to a lack of staffing the Board has been unable to conduct these reviews on a seven-year basis.
 In addition, the Board currently only has three qualified licensing medical consultants to review international medical schools who only work on a very limited part-time basis.
 The Board has the authority to remove its recognition of international medical schools.

-Legal Requirements Regarding Approval of International Schools

-The Board's process to evaluate and assess international medical schools is comprised of many steps, various protocols, and copious amounts of staff time.
-The process may take as little as 30 days to as long as three or more years.
+Legal Requirements Regarding Approval of International Schools little as 30 days or as long as three or more years.
 The time frame is dependent upon timely receipt and review of documentation, expeditious approval of the out-of-country travel proposal, timely completion of the site visit report, and whether the international medical school meets the category for the Board's legal counsel and chief of licensing to approve or if the medical school must be presented to the Board members for a decision at a quarterly Board meeting.